-The Training Rural Alaskan Youth Leaders & Students or TRAYLS program blends experiential education, on the job training, career counseling and job placement for rural youth in Southeast Alaska to get on the path to higher education and employment in natural resource stewardship.
+Training Rural Alaskan Youth Leaders & Students (TRAYLS) blends experiential education, on the job training, career counseling and job placement for rural youth in Southeast Alaska to get on the path to higher education and employment in natural resource stewardship.

-- Then from June 4 – August 11, crews will be based in Hoonah, Sitka and Klawock and will spend the bulk of the summer getting on the job training in a variety of fields.
+- From early June – mid-August, crews will be based in Hoonah and Kake, spending the bulk of the summer getting on the job training in a variety of natural and cultural resource fields.

 - At the end of the summer, we will rejoin the whole group for an evaluation week to provide one on one counseling for each participant and to facilitate group discussions about the future of rural communities and role the TRAYLS program can play in contributing to community well-being.